 - The Techniques used by those threat actors

-- Other factors taken into consideration are based on the client’s full context – more on this a bit later
+- Other factors taken into consideration are based on client’s full context – more on this a bit later

 Once you have compiled your coverage and your priorities, you have a full overview of your priority gaps (each card represents a MITRE Tactic and each circle an individual MITRE Technique).

-So, the problem is solved?
+So, problem solved?

 Well, that would be too easy, right?

-This initial outcome already provides you with a good first idea of your priorities, but not the full picture yet.
-There are still a few answers that are missing, which leads to the next step: deciding what gaps you should prioritize.
+This initial outcome already provides you a good first idea of your priorities, but not the full picture yet.
+There are still few answers that are missing, which leads to the next step: deciding what gaps you should prioritize.

 Step three: Determine what coverage gaps you should prioritize

 There are different approaches to prioritizing your coverage gaps.
 The approach we have taken with the Threat Navigator is to show a priority based on the number of Threat Actors using a particular technique.
-Although other approaches might also work, this is an interesting and quantitative method to represent the priority in an easily consumable way.
+Although other approaches might also work, this is an interesting and quantitative method to represent the priority in an easy consumable way.

 What about the remaining security coverage gaps?

-As mentioned earlier, Threat Navigator will show you the top 5 gaps on the landing page.
-However, you will still have the ability to review the full list of remaining gaps in the “Recommended Actions” section.
+As mentioned earlier, the Threat Navigator will show you the top 5 gaps on the landing page.
+However, you will still have the ability to review at the full list of remaining gaps in the “Recommended Actions” section.

 In this section, the “Open” tab will show you all your potential gaps based on the internal calculation made; however, this method might overlook some client specificity.
-This is why we provide the user with the ability to make some decisions such as:
+This is why we provide the user the ability to make some decisions such as:

 - Prioritize a technique: A technique gap might be low on the list, but for the user, it might be of particular importance, so we allow a user to prioritize a technique to ensure they always have an eye on it.